federicodotta/Brida/README.md

 - (ENG) https://conference.hitb.org/hitbsecconf2018ams/materials/D1T1%20-%20Federico%20Dotta%20and%20Piergiovanni%20Cipolloni%20-%20Brida%20When%20Burp%20Suite%20Meets%20Frida.pdf
 - (ENG) https://www.youtube.com/watch?v=wPepicuHDzs&t=18s

-We will present **Brida ~~0.4~~ 0.5** at **Hack In Paris ~~2020~~ 2021** (postponed for the COVID-19 global situation).
-After the conference we will add here the links to the slides and to the video!
+The slides and the video of our conference presented at **Hack In Paris ~~2020~~ 2021** (postponed for the COVID-19 global situation) that describes the new features of the **version ~~0.4~~ 0.5** will be linked here as soon as they will be available.

 # Authors
-- Federico Dotta, Security Advisor at @Mediaservice.net
+- Federico Dotta, Principal Security Analyst at HN Security
-- Piergiovanni Cipolloni, Security Advisor at @Mediaservice.net
+- Piergiovanni Cipolloni, Principal Security Analyst at HN Security

 # Contributors
-- Maurizio Agazzini, Senior Security Advisor at @Mediaservice.net
+- Maurizio Agazzini

 # Frida Scripts
 Brida uses a lot of Frida code for dynamic hooking and for binary inspection, based on the work of: